Emotional Rescue: Release and reception

 Released in June with the disco-infused hit title track as the lead single, Emotional Rescue was an immediate smash.
 The title track hit No. 3 on the Billboard Hot 100.
 The album gave the Rolling Stones their first UK No. 1 album since 1973's Goats Head Soup and spent seven weeks atop the US charts.
 The follow-up single "She's So Cold" was a top 30 hit while "Dance Pt.
 1" reached No. 9 on Billboard's Dance chart.

 Critical reception was relatively muted, with most reviewers considering the album somewhat formulaic and unambitious, particularly in contrast to its predecessor.
 Writing in Rolling Stone, Ariel Swartley stated that "as far as the music goes, 'familiar' is an understatement.
 There's hardly a melody here that you haven't heard from the Stones before".
 The Village Voice critic Robert Christgau summarized it as "an ordinary Stones album" in an essay accompanying the annual Pazz & Jop critics poll of 1980's best albums, in which Emotional Rescue finished 20th, a result which he deemed "so far out of the money" for "the world's greatest rock and roll band".

-Retrospective assessments have been somewhat kinder, with several critics praising the band's performance, despite the sometimes lightweight material.
+Retrospective assessments have been kinder, with several critics praising the band's performance, despite the sometimes lightweight material.
 Stephen Thomas Erlewine of AllMusic states that the album "may consist mainly of filler, but it's expertly written and performed filler".
 In Christgau's Record Guide: The '80s (1990), Christgau said that, while not "great", the album boasts a "mid-'60s [lyrical] charm" in "such tossed-off tropes as 'Where the Boys Go' and 'She's So Cold'", alongside a musical style "looser" than other less-than-great Stones records like It's Only Rock 'n Roll (1974): "[The music is] far more allusive and irregular and knowing: for better and worse its drive isn't so monolithic, and the bass comes front and center like Bill was James Jamerson."

 In 1994, Emotional Rescue was remastered and reissued by Virgin Records, and again in 2009 by Universal Music.
 In 2011, it was released by Universal Music Enterprises in a Japanese-only SHM-SACD version.
 The 1994 remaster was initially released in a Collector's Edition CD, which replicated many elements of the original album packaging, including the colour poster.